What is this?

 One-To-One Support: For those who prefer one-to-one support, they can sign up for a slot to share in a more private setting.

-End Of Season Exhibition: Participants can submit audio, video or JPEG files of works in progress to be compiled in the End of Season Exhibition — which will be a virtual zine.
+End Of Season Exhibition: Participants can submit audio, video or JPEG files of works in progress which are compiled in the End of Season Exhibition — in the form of a virtual zine.

 How do I join?

-Register here to be included in the mailing list for the upcoming sessions:
+Register here to be included in the mailing list for upcoming sessions.
+The Black Mosaic has completed its fall 2020 season, and its spring 2021 season.
+It continues with monthly sessions.